 There are other costs to think about, though; home warranty companies charge service call fees each time a contracted technician is sent to your home.
 You can think about a service call fee like a deductible or a copay.
 Most service fees range from $75 to $150.

 When considering the cost of your home warranty, factor in your monthly or annual payment as well as the service call fee.

 Most providers offer a repair guarantee so you aren’t charged a service call fee more than once during a specified period if a repair isn’t successful and a contractor has to return.
 Look for language in a contract about the length of this period (usually 30 to 60 days).

 Summary of home warranty costs

-Depending on your policy, you may have to pay for repairs when the maximum coverage limit your policy will pay out is reached, or if the repair needed is with an item that's listed as excluded in your contract.
+Home warranty contracts have exclusions and coverage limits for individual items; you may have to pay for repairs if you’ve reached the maximum coverage limit of your policy or if the breakdown is due to an item that's listed as an exclusion in your contract.

 Home warranty price comparison

 When you’re picking the right home warranty service plan for you, cost is a big factor.
 The chart below presents some average figures to consider before you choose a company.